thottiamrp/modernweb-2019dec9/z_cheatsheets/VSCode.md

 ## Helpful Extensions
 * Open in Browser - by TechER (Alt-B to open the document)

-* HTMLHint - must also run command from instructions
+* HTMLHint - must also run command to install globally
+    * npm install -g htmlhint

 * htmltagwrap - Brad Gashler